decker-edu/decker/readme.md

 -   [*ssh*](https://www.openssh.com) for publishing slide decks and resources
 -   [*rsync*](http://formulae.brew.sh/repos/Homebrew/homebrew-core/formula/rsync)
     for publishing slide decks and resources
+    - Note: openssh Server do not work properly with rsync for Windows.
+Use cygwin and its terminal to perform decker publish.

 -   [*LaTeX* with pdflatex](https://www.latex-project.org) to generate LaTeX in PDF-files and embedded Tikz figures
 -   [*Graphviz*](http://graphviz.org) to generate graphs using `dot`